 Not that I am really into black cats and don’t walk under a ladder curses but eating lentils is rumored to bring luck and fortune as they look like coins.
 I think it won’t hurt to follow some common superstition for the new year.
-There is nothing wrong about being careful and hey they are healthy!
+There is nothing wrong about being careful and they are healthy!

 A couple of months ago we had been on one of our long road trips and while making a pit stop I went into the nearby market and bought accidentally smoked almonds.
 They were actually quite good, although I am able to eat just a few of them, their flavor is too intense.
 I buy a tin from time to time and place them next to the coffee maker after a while it empties itself magically.

-90 g / 1/2 cup puy lentils
+- 90 g / 3.1 oz. puy lentils

-80 g / 1/2 cup smoked almonds
+- 80 g / 2.8 oz. smoked almonds

-3-4 green onion, chopped
+- 3-4 green onion, chopped

-4 tablespoons extra virgin olive oil
+- 4 tablespoons extra virgin olive oil

-2 tablespoons apple vinegar
+- 2 tablespoons apple vinegar

-100 g / 3.57 oz. fresh goat cheese, crumbled
+- 100 g / 3.6 oz. fresh goat cheese, crumbled

-- Peel and cut the sweet potato in dices.
+- Peel and cut the sweet potato.
 In a medium bowl mix 3 tablespoons olive oil, Pimenton and salt, add the sweet potato and toss until well covered.
-Pour in one layer on your baking sheet and roast for 30 minutes until golden brown.
+Pour in one layer on your baking sheet and roast for 30 minutes or until golden brown.